prof-rossetti/southernct-csc-443-201701/projects/crud-application/checkpoints/app-generation/checkpoint.md

 ...
 ````

-Take this opportunity to take a quick look at a file in this directory called `bin/www`.
-The code in this file defines the web server and tells it to start running on port 3000.
+Take this opportunity to take a quick look at the `bin/www` file.
+The code in this file defines the web server which runs on port 3000 the application logic defined in `app.js`.

 Restart the web server: